jeff-luszcz/RingFontDisplay/README.md

 Arduino library that allows alphanumerical text to be displayed on a NeoPixel Ring or similar ring of LEDs using Dendro, a custom ring based font.
 The library currently works with 24 LED rings.

 The custom font has been designed to approximate standard letter shapes, some obvious tradeoffs have been made.
-The font should not require much training for casual use.
+The font should not require much human training for casual use.

 The messages displayed by this library can be used for IoT messages, errors, alerts, IDs and other useful pieces of short text.